Air Tightness Testing

 What is air tightness testing?
 (Also known as Air Permeability testing or Air Pressure Testing).
-This is the process of creating a pressure difference between the inside and outside using a large fan that fits within the external door.
+This is the process of extracting air at a high rate to create a pressure difference of 50Pa between the inside and outside using a large fan that fits within the external door.
 We can then measure how leaky the building fabric is and identify where the leaks may occur.

 Before air tightness testing is carried out, measurements are carried out in accordance with the ATTMA Publication, Measuring air permeability of building envelopes (dwellings) as set out in Paragraph 3.14 of Part L1A 2013 of the Building Regulations.